 Apple Health serves needy individuals and families in Washington who lack adequate resources to pay for medical care.
 It is also an important source of aid for elderly people in nursing homes.

-Eligible participants are low-income families with children, pregnant women, and people who are aged, blind, or who have disabilities.
+Eligible participants are low-income families with children, including pregnant women.
 Under Medicaid expansion, coverage will be available to all adults age 19-65 whose incomes fall below 133% of the federal poverty level.

 Washington is operating a State-Based Marketplace, known as WA HealthPlanFinder — the official place where all uninsured residents of Washington State shop for health coverage.

 Apple Health for Kids is a health insurance program for children up to age 19 in Washington who are not eligible for Medicaid and who are uninsured.
 It covers major medical with special preventive benefits for children, including dental coverage.